 For authors planning on traditional publishing, I don't recommend paying for copy editing.
 Agents and editors don't expect manuscripts to be cleaner than spell check and a beta reader can handle.
 So don't bother paying for copyediting unless you plan to self-publish.

-So before submitting and querying, you may find yourself benefiting from working with a developmental editor and maybe a substantive editor.
+However, you may find yourself benefiting from working with a developmental editor and maybe a substantive editor.
+Depending on what kind of editing you are looking into, there are slightly different factors.